Plattsburgh International Airport: Route development

 The airport was also served by Spirit Airlines with non-stop service to Fort Lauderdale and seasonal non-stop flights to Myrtle Beach.
 Also, it was reported on January 13, 2012, via WPTZ that the airport was planning on expanding by building a new two-story terminal with six additional jetways, along with expanded parking, ticket counters, baggage claims and security checkpoints which is estimated to cost more than $40 million.
 On September 18, 2012, the airport received more than $6.5 million in federal grants to use toward infrastructure improvements that should start early 2013.
 Spirit left Plattsburgh in 2020 during the Coronavirus pandemic.

 Champlain Enterprises successfully restored a vintage 1943 Douglas DC-3 aircraft, which made its first post-restoration flight on June 2, 2006.
 The aircraft was housed in the former Plattsburgh Air Force Base Auxiliary hangar on the south side of the airports tarmac.
 It made regular air show appearances throughout the northeast U.S. for the following years, flying out of both Plattsburgh and Morrisonville, before the aircraft was purchased by Basler Turbo Conversions on March 8, 2013; it is currently based at BTC headquarters in Oshkosh, Wisconsin at Wittman Regional Airport.

-The airport underwent a $55 million expansion with a two-story departure terminal with three new gates, bringing the total number of gates to four, an expanded ticket counter, larger baggage claim, among other improvements which will help the airport keep up with its growth.
+The airport underwent a $55 million expansion with a two-story departure terminal with three new gates, bringing the total number of gates to four, an expanded ticket counter, and larger baggage claim, among other improvements which would help the airport keep up with its growth.

 As of 2019, the expanded concourse has three gates with jetways and a fourth gate that can have one added with increased service.
 A new customs facility was due to be opened in 2019.

-On January 14, 2022, regional airlines SkyWest Air announced their intentions to cut subsidized service to Plattsburgh.
-Due to the sudden nature of the cancellations, a new bidding process began for a new airline.
+On January 14, 2022, regional airline SkyWest Air announced its intentions to cut subsidized service to Plattsburgh.
+Due to the sudden nature of the cancellations, a new bidding process began for a replacement airline.

 On May 10, 2022, Contour Airlines was chosen as the replacement with 12 weekly flights to Philadelphia.
-In May 2025 the service transitions from Philadelphia to Washington-Dulles.
+In May 2025, the service transitioned from Philadelphia to Washington-Dulles.

-From November 2023 Breeze Airways served Plattsburgh from Orlando International Airport.
-The service is ending in May 2025.
+From November 2023, Breeze Airways served Plattsburgh from Orlando International Airport, but the service ended in May 2025.
 The airline also briefly served Tampa from Plattsburgh.